Presented at 2:15pm in Westminster I on Wednesday, November 14, 2018.#17759

 - Reading Apps work with AT and make for a complete reading experience.

-Assistive Technology, eBooks, EPUB Track, Including Accessibility in Curriculum, Information Technology, Other, Uncategorized, Web/Media Access
+Assistive Technology, EPUB Track, Other, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 George Kerscher Ph.D.